darrynv/dangeroo/dangeroo-mem0-mcp/docs/dangeroo-mcp-technical.md

 ## MCP Server Implementation

-The MCP (Model Context Protocol) Server in the Dangeroo system acts as a bridge between Claude AI and the memory management backend.
-It implements tools that Claude can use to store, retrieve, and manage memory.
+The MCP (Model Context Protocol) Server in the Dangeroo system acts as a bridge between the Calling Process and the memory management backend.
+It implements tools that the Calling Process can use to store, retrieve, and manage memory.

 ```mermaid
 classDiagram